codewithnazam/Article-Text-Extractor-Api/README.md

 - **Summary Generation:** Provides a concise summary of the article's main points.
 - **Language Detection:** Identifies the language of the article.
 - **Metadata Discovery:** Unveils additional metadata like publication date and description for a comprehensive understanding.
+- **Enhanced Error Handling:** Delivers clear, understandable error messages to help diagnose issues faster.
+- **Rate Limiting:** To ensure fair usage, the API allows 2 requests per minute.
+Clear messages are provided when this limit is exceeded.

 ## Access the API